unsetbit/collage/README.md

 # <a href="http://ozan.io/collage/">Collage</a> is a Framework for Live Collages

-See a live example of Collage at work: [samelove.us](http://samelove.us).

 Collage brings together many public APIs, along with a method of presenting media within a limitless two-dimesional space to create memorable and meaningful experiences.
 It's a mixture between [Big Surface](https://github.com/oztu/big-surface), [Giant Quadtree](https://github.com/oztu/giant-quadtree), and